Mar12358/digopro/README.md

 ```sh
   npm install
 ```
-- We built a script for you to build the whole project at once, run:
+- We built a script for you to build the whole project at once (including db setup and seeds), run:

 ```sh
   npm run project:build